-The best thing about making tea towel aprons is that the edges and hems are already done for you, significantly cutting down on the amount of work.
+The best thing about making a tea towel apron is that the edges and hems are already done for you, significantly cutting down on the amount of work.
 Since tea towels are usually used for the boring job of drying dishes, they are extra absorbent and great for absorbing spills.
 I also think today's tea towels have gone beyond just checks and you can find some really nice fabric designs.

 Tea Towel Apron - Supplies

 - Standard sized tea towel.
 They do vary slightly between brands but make sure it is large enough to cover your front.
 Look for tea towels with attractive borders as they give the illusion you have used more than one fabric and make the design pop.
 If you are feeling really adventurous and want to make your own tea towel, I have a tutorial on DIY tea towels.

 - Straps - ⅜ yard of cotton fabric for the straps.